scala-steward/cats-effect-simple-di/README.md

 }

 class Dependencies(using AllocatorIO) {
-  // Suppose you need to instantiate a class that returns a Resource[F, A]
+  // Suppose you need to instantiate a class, method constructor of which returns a Resource[F, A]
-  // Then you can use the allocator to allocate the resource lazy val http4sClient: Client[IO] = allocate {
+  // Then use the `cedi` method to allocate such resources: lazy val http4sClient: Client[IO] = cedi {
     // `build` method returns a Resource[IO, Client[IO]]
     EmberClientBuilder.default[IO].build
   }